valdezpa09/homio/README.md

 You’ll need to use the slightly modified version included in this repo to support extra CSS properties.

-This card need to be installed here
+This card need to be installed here:

-/www/community/layout-card-modified/layout-card-modified.js
+**/www/community/layout-card-modified/layout-card-modified.js**

-slider v2 by AnthonMS - https://github.com/AnthonMS/my-cards/tree/main
+Slider v2 by AnthonMS - https://github.com/AnthonMS/my-cards/tree/main

 ## 📁 Folder Structure